Hall of Fame

 TCU Lettermen’s Hall of Fame Class of 2017

 FORT WORTH, Texas – Austin Adams, Kelly Crowell-Goehl, Pete Jordan, Jill Pape-Kramer, Corey Santee, and Col. Sue Ann Sandusky will comprise the 50th class set for induction into the TCU Lettermen’s Association Hall of Fame.
-The group will be honored in a formal ceremony and banquet on Oct.
+The group was honored in a formal ceremony and banquet on Oct.
 19 at 7 p.m., at TCU’s Brown-Lupton University Union.

 Learn more about our past Hall of Fame Members, this year’s inductees and the process to become a TCU Lettermen’s Hall of Fame Member.